nud3l/smart-contract-specification/ERC20/spec/erc20-try2.md

 ```
 @config
 target : EVM
-contract: Solidity
+contract : Solidity
-gas: 6000000
+gas : Int = 6000000
 ```

 Questions:

-- Likeley skip this for now and default the config to EVM, Solidity, and a maximum gas assumption.
+- Likely skip this for now and default the config to EVM, Solidity, and a maximum gas assumption.

 ## Storage